jayprajapati-dev/jayprajapati-dev.github.io/README.md

 ---

-> "Stay curious, build boldly, and always keep your roots grounded in family and purpose."
+> Stay curious, build boldly, and remain rooted in family, purpose and humility."

 <div align="center">
-  Created by <strong>Jay Prajapati</strong> — Turning code into meaningful impact.
+  Created by <strong>Jay Prajapati</strong> - Developing digital experiences that make a difference.
 </div>